richardsonr2/FishingLog/Resources/DesignDoc.md

 Fishing Log User Stories

+U1.
 As a user I want to be able to create an account and log in so that my data can be accessed by only me.

+U2.
 As a user I want to be able to create a log of a catch so I can keep track of my catches.

-As a user I want to be able to delete a lof of a catch in case I no longer need it.
+U3.
+As a user I want to be able to delete a log of a catch in case I no longer need it.

-As a user I want to be able to edit a log of a catch in case I over embelished the size of the fish.
+U4.
+As a user I want to be able to edit a log of a catch in case I over embellished the size of the fish.

+U5.
 As a user I want to be able to see a list of all of my catches so I can view them all at the same time.

+U6.
 As a user I want to be able to sort my catches by size, location, ect.. so that I can view them more comprehensively

+U7.
 As a user I want to be able to search for a specific catch so I can find the catch I'm looking for.

+U8.
 As a user I want to be able to look at the specifics of a catch so I can get all the information.

+U9.
 As a user I want to be able to look at catches that are between a specific time frame.

+STRETCH GOALS:

+U10.
+As a user I want to be able to delete the photo so that I can remove any photos I accidently uploaded.

+U11.
 As a user I want to be able to upload a photo of the fish I caught to remember the day.

-As a user I want to be able to delete the photo so that I can remove any photos I accidently uploaded.

-STRETCH GOALS:
+U12.
 As a user I want to be able to get reccomended a fly to use based on previous data to help me pick the best one to use.

+U13.
 As a user I want to be able to put in the exact coordinates of a catch so I can go back to that same spot easier.

+U14.
+As a user I want to be able to customize my profile with a picture, favorites, and personal about me.

 ## 3. API